ProfessionalWiki/SimpleBatchUpload/README.md

 ```php
 wfLoadExtension('SimpleBatchUpload');
 ```
+## Usage

+* Go to _Special:BatchUpload_ to get a plain upload page
+* Go to _Special:BatchUpload/Foo_ to get an upload page that sets `{{Foo}}` as the wikitext of the uploaded file's page
+* Add `{{#batchupload:}}` to any wikipage to get a simple upload button
+* Add `{{#batchupload:Foo|Bar|Baz}}` to any wikipage to get an upload button that sets `{{Foo|Bar|Baz}}` as the wikitext of the uploaded file's page

+**Note:** The wikitext will only be set for newly uploaded files.
+If the file exists already, subsequent uploads of new versions of the file will not change the wikitext.

 ## Customization

-It is possible to specify dedicated upload pages for specific file types by editing the _MediaWiki:Simplebatchupload-parameters_ page.
+It is possible to specify dedicated parameter sets for the upload of specific file types by editing the _MediaWiki:Simplebatchupload-parameters_ page.
 Each line of that page is considered as one set of parameters.

 Available parameters are:
  * Name of template to be stored as text on initial upload